rescrv/HyperDex/doc/man/hyperdex-simple-consistency-stress-test.rst

 ``repetition``.
 Multiple reader threads read in reverse order, looking out for a case in which the ``repetition`` value of successive keys goes backwards.

-It is expected that failures will be manually generated while running this test.
+It is expected that failures will be generated externally (e.g. by forced process kills or dropped network connections) while running this test.
-Failures should be everything from forced process kills to unplugged ethernet cables.

 Options